Fabhalta

 Overview

-Fabhalta is a medicine used in adults with paroxysmal nocturnal haemoglobinuria (PNH) to treat haemolytic anaemia.
+Fabhalta is a medicine used to treat:

+• haemolytic anaemia in adults with paroxysmal nocturnal haemoglobinuria (PNH).
 PNH is a disease in which the excessive breakdown of blood cells results in anaemia (low levels of haemoglobin, the protein in red blood cells that carries oxygen around the body), thrombosis (blood clots in blood vessels), pancytopenia (low levels of blood cells) and dark urine (due to large amounts of haemoglobin being released into the urine).

 Fabhalta contains the active substance iptacopan.

-Fabhalta is available as capsules to be taken by mouth twice a day.
 If one or more doses are missed, the medicine should be taken as soon as possible.
-If multiple doses are missed, patients should be monitored for signs and symptoms of haemolysis.
+In patients with PNH, if multiple doses are missed, patients should be monitored for signs and symptoms of haemolysis (an abnormal breakdown of red blood cells).

 The medicine can only be obtained with a prescription.